minprocess/Wobal/README.md

 If you host Wobal in your own Heroku website you will need to run the following script to initialize a database in your Heroku database for Users, Posts and Comments heroku run node seeds/seed.js

+$ git checkout -b iss53 # Switch to a new branch "iss53"
+$ vim index.html # Edit your website
+$ git commit -a -m 'added a new footer [issue 53]' # Commit Done
+$ git checkout master # Switch to branch 'master'
+$ git merge iss53 # merge to master

 ### Demo
 [<img src="https://img.youtube.com/vi/4sNmsmclpCo/hqdefault.jpg" width="90%" target="_blank">](https://www.youtube.com/watch?v=4sNmsmclpCo)